 1. Introduction

-This contribution provides a template to be used when media streaming application scenarios are proposed to be included in the study FS_QStream_MED.
+This contribution provides a template to be used when media streaming application scenarios are proposed to be included in TR 26.835, for the study FS_QStream_MED.
 As a reference we have included the objectives of the study and we propose to integrate the template in the Work Plan.

 2. Objectives of FS_QStream_MED